 [!faq]- Does

 tantoalways have to come before the noun?
-When it means “so much/many,” it comes before the noun (tanta chuva).
-When modifying a verb, it comes after (trabalha tanto).
-It can also be used alone as an emphatic reply.
-For example:Comeste muito?(Did you eat a lot?) -**Tanto**!(So much!).
+When it means “so much/many,” yes, it comes before the noun (tanta chuva).
+When it modifies a verb, however, it follows (trabalhar tanto).
+It can also stand alone as an emphatic reply.
+For example,Comeste muito?(Did you eat a lot?),**Tanto**!(So much!).

 [!faq]- What’s the difference between

 tantoandtanto que?
-Usingqueaftertantois a powerful way to show cause and effect.Tanto quemeans “so much that…” It connects an action to its result.
-For example:Choveu **tanto que** as ruas inundaram(It rained so much that the streets flooded).
-It takes the simple statement (Choveu tanto) and adds a clear consequence.
+Addingqueaftertantoturns it into a cause-and-effect link.Tanto quemeans “so much that…” It ties an action to its result.
+For example,Choveu *tanto que* as ruas inundaram(It rained so much that the streets flooded).
+It takes the simple statement (Choveu tanto) and attaches a clear consequence.